theNewDynamic/oregonsadventurecoast.com/content/blog/heading-to-the-2023-charleston-crab-feed-follow-these-tips-trip-ideas.md

 **You can explore the “Great Indoors” on Oregon’s Adventure Coast:**

 * Try something new at a local [restaurant on Oregon's Adventure Coast](https://www.oregonsadventurecoast.com/dining/).
 * Try your luck in [one of our local casinos](https://www.oregonsadventurecoast.com/gaming/).
+We have two!!
 * Get inspired with new art exhibits and the Steve Prefontaine memorabilia at the [Coos Art Museum](https://www.coosart.org/).
 * Throw a strike at [North Bend Lanes](http://northbendlanes.com/).
 * Learn more about the fascinating history of this region at the [Coos History Museum and Maritime Collection](http://www.cooshistory.org/).